adcm2/gplspec/_tutorials/core-concepts.md

 ## The Density3D Class

-The `Density3D` class is the cornerstone of gplspec, representing a three-dimensional density distribution of a planetary body.
+The `Density3D` class is the main class within gplspec, representing a three-dimensional density distribution of a planetary body.
+There are other classes which can be used for one-dimensional or spherical bodies, but there is little to be gained in most practical scenarios.

 ### Creating a Density Model

-The most common way to create a density model is from a 1D radial profile:
+There are multiple ways in which to construct a density model.
+These are discussed in more detail through the rest of the tutorials.
+In the below example a one dimensional model is constructed using the data from PREM.

 ```cpp
 #include <gplspec/All>